-Aju Jugessur hails from the tropical island of Mauritius, somewhere in the middle of the Indian Ocean.
+Aju Jugessur hails from the tropical island of Mauritius.
 He received a Ph.D. degree in Optoelectronics, Electronic engineering, with a focus on Nanofabrication, from the University of Glasgow, followed by a postdoctoral fellowship at McGill University.
 His expertise is in the area of photonic devices, nanolithography, nanofabrication, with extensive experience in the design, development and management of state-of-the-art nanoscale material characterization and cleanroom facilities for research, education and training.
 He was a Senior Research Scientist in the Department of Electrical and Computer Engineering at the University of Toronto, where he spearheaded the establishment and development of a state-of-the-art Nanolithography Facility.
-He has introduced several courses on micro- and nano-fabrication and developed the first online real-time labs course in this area.
+He has introduced several courses on micro- and nanofabrication and developed the first online real-time labs course in this area.
 He founded and directed the University of Iowa Microfabrication Facility from 2012 to2018.
 He led the design, construction, and set-up of the COSINC material characterization and cleanroom facilities at CU Boulder.
 He is a Senior Member of IEEE.

 Tomoko Borsa was born in Tokyo, Japan and completed a BS and MS at Waseda University, where she was exposed to the field of scanning electron microscopy for the first time.
 She then earned a Ph.D. in Materials Science with an emphasis on Chemistry of Materials from Colorado School of Mines.
 She also received an MS in Electrical Engineering (Photonics and Nanostructures) from University of Colorado Boulder.
 She also has extensive experience in the area of micro/nanofabrication including electron beam lithography and related process development.

-Adrian joined CU Boulder in September 2020 and manages the Materials Instrumentation and Multimodal Imaging Core (MIMIC) facility.
+Adrian joined CU Boulder in September 2020.
 Prior to CU Boulder, Adrian worked with the water electrolysis start-up AquaHydrex, managing a team to scale up electrode production as well as conducting fundamental studies into catalyst and membrane performance.
 Adrian obtained a PhD in Materials Science from the University of Wollongong (UOW) in Australia, focusing on the properties of polymer nanofibers investigated with atomic force microscopy.
-Adrian assists COSINC on a part-time basis on several material characterization instruments, including equipment maintenance, user training and PPMS.
+As a facility manager, Adrian assists COSINC operations, mainly on the material characterization suites, including equipment maintenance, user training and PPMS.
 He also provides support on the MIMIC instruments on main campus.